TheRealAnonymous008/quartz/content/details/psychology/interaction/Persuasion.md

 ## Reciprocation
 * *Repay, in kind, what another person has provided; Give and Take and then Take*
 * By giving you impose a sense of indebtedness in the recipient.
-	* Indebtedness overpowers Likability. [^rec1] If you feel indebted, you are more likely to repay it even if you do not like the person.
+* Indebtedness overpowers Likability. [^rec1] If you feel indebted, you are more likely to repay it even if you do not like the person
-	* Another person can trigger a feeling of indebtedness by doing us an uninvited favor.
-Hence it is not just our obligation to repay, but our obligation to receive the favor.
-	* It can prompt unfair exchanges -- give a little and then take a lot more.
-Conversely, because of pressures, people do not ask favors they are not in a position to repay.
-	* *This rule applies more subtly*.
-We have an obligation to make a concession to someone who has made a concession to us.
-We want to reciprocate the concession.

 * This rule has its roots in our evolution
 	* Giving gives the promise that what is given will not be lost or wasted.